Ultimate surround sound guide: Different formats explained

 DTS: The rival

 What’s a technology market without a little competition?
-Up to a point, Dolby more or less dominated the surround-sound landscape.
-Then, in 1993, DTS came along.
-DTS, which stands for Digital Theater Systems, is another company providing digital surround sound mixing services for movie production.
-DTS surround sound was first heard in theaters with Jurassic Park.
+Dolby more or less dominated the surround-sound landscape for years.
+Then, in 1993, DTS (Digital Theater Systems) came along, providing its own digital surround sound mixing services for movie production, first hitting theaters with Jurassic Park.
 The technology eventually trickled down to LD and DVD, but was initially available on a very limited selection of discs.
-DTS utilizes a higher bitrate and, therefore, delivers more audio information.
+DTS utilizes a higher bit rate and, therefore, delivers more audio information.
 Think of it as similar to the difference between listening to a 256kbps and 320kbps MP3 file.
 The quality difference is noticeable, but according to some, negligible.

-6.1: Kicking it up a notch:
+6.1: Kicking it up a notch

-In an effort to enhance surround sound by expanding the “sound stage,” the addition of a sixth speaker to the original 5.1 configuration brought about 6.1.
-This sixth speaker was to be placed in the center of the back of a room and was subsequently referred to as a back surround or rear surround.
+In an effort to enhance surround sound by expanding the “soundstage,” 6.1 added another sound channel.
+The sixth speaker was to be placed in the center of the back of a room and was subsequently referred to as a back surround or rear surround.
 This is where a lot of confusion began to swirl around surround sound.
 People were already used to thinking of and referring to surround speakers (incorrectly) as “rears,” because they were so often seen placed behind a seating area.
 Recommended speaker placement, however, has always called for surround speakers to be placed to the side and just behind the listening position.

-The point of this speaker is to give the listener the impression that something is approaching from behind or disappearing to the rear.
-It pulls off with more success what the side surrounds attempted to do by working together to fool the ear.
+The point of the sixth speaker is to give the listener the impression that something is approaching from behind or disappearing to the rear.
 Calling the sixth speaker a “back surround” or “surround back” speaker, while technically an accurate description, ended up being just plain confusing.

-To make things even more confusing Dolby Digital/THX and DTS offered different 6.1 versions.
-Dolby Digital and THX collaborated to create a version that is referred to as “EX” or “surround EX.”
-Information for the speaker is matrix encoded into the left and right surround speakers.
-DTS, on the other hand, offered two different 6.1 versions.
+To make things even more confusing, each company offered different versions of 6.1.
+Dolby Digital and THX collaborated to create a version referred to as “EX” or “surround EX” in which information for the speaker is matrix encoded into the left and right surround speakers.
+DTS, on the other hand, offered two separate 6.1 versions.
 DTS-ES Discrete and DTS-ES Matrix performed as their names suggested.
-With ES Discrete, specific sound information has been programmed onto a DVD or Blu-ray disc, rather than simply extrapolating information from the surround channels.
+With ES Discrete, specific sound information has been programmed onto a DVD or Blu-ray disc, while DTS-ES Matrix extrapolated information from the surround channels.

 7.1: The spawn of Blu-ray

-As is often the case in the world of electronics, just when you decide to bite the bullet and buy a new piece of equipment, something new comes out that leaves your shiny new gear in the dust.
-Such was the case when 7.1 audio was introduced in conjunction with the HD-DVD and Blu-ray discs.
-Just when people started getting used to 6.1, 7.1 came along as the new must-have surround format.

-Like 6.1, there are several different versions of 7.1.
-All of them add in a second back surround speaker.
-Those surround effects that once went to just one rear surround speaker can now go to two speakers which happen to be in stereo, too.
-The information is discrete, which means that every speaker is getting its own specific information.
-We can thank the massive storage potential of Blu-ray for that.
+Just when people started getting used to 6.1, 7.1 came along in conjunction with HD-DVD and Blu-ray discs as the new must-have surround format, essentially supplanting its predecessor.
+Like 6.1, there are several different versions of 7.1, all of which add in a second back-surround speaker.
+Those surround effects that once went to just one rear surround speaker could now go to two speakers in stereo.
+The information is discrete, which means that every speaker is getting its own specific information — we can thank the massive storage potential of Blu-ray for that.

 Dolby offers two different 7.1 surround versions.
-Dolby Digital Plus is the “lossy” version which, still involves data compression and takes up less space on a Blu-ray disc.
+Dolby Digital Plus is the “lossy” version, which still involves data compression and takes up less space on a Blu-ray disc.
 Dolby TrueHD, on the other hand, is lossless.
 Since no compression is involved, Dolby TrueHD is intended to be identical to the studio master.

 Image courtesy of Dolby